For nine consecutive years now, Vienna has been crowned the world’s best city to live in.

 If you always find yourself looking for patches of peaceful green spaces whenever you’re in a busy city, you’d want to stay in Döbling, Vienna’s relaxing, almost rural, residential community.

 It’s the city’s gateway to the hiking and biking trails of the Vienna woods, as well as home to plenty of secret gardens and wine taverns.
 In a nutshell: it’s where you go for a taste of the good life, Vienna-style.

 Where to stay in Vienna’s Döbling district

 ★Traveler’s Pick: To fully enjoy Döbling’s ambience, stay at Hotel Landhaus Fuhrgassl-Huber, a stylish, cozy hotel surrounded by wine taverns, vineyards, and idyllic green spaces.
 You can fully relax in your comfortable room, sample wines in the property’s wine-growing estate, or step out and wander into the Vienna woods.
 Or, you can just as easily ride a bus to Vienna’s downtown districts.
 If you’re in the mood for peace and relaxation, this hotel definitely fits the bill.
-Double rooms start at EUR 135.

 Of all the districts in Vienna, Döbling is the one that’s especially family-friendly.
 Families and other big groups can stay in Hotel Park Villa, a charming hotel in an original Art Noveau building with modern amenities and surrounded by the district’s relaxing atmosphere.
 They have spacious rooms that could accommodate up to 4 persons.
-Double rooms start at EUR 90.

 Best things to do in Döbling, Vienna